ElishebaW/100-days-of-code/r1-log.md

 ##R1D10

 Extended the framework I created in the JavaScript course by adding Logout functionality and learned a little about how to work with jQuery.2h

+##R1D11

+Ran out of time today, but I did move the framework out of the actual application that I was creating.
+I might try to rename it to something more fitting.
+45m